How to Start Long-Term Investing: A Comprehensive Guide

 Introduction: knowledge is a powerful tool in investing.
 The more you know, the better equipped you'll be to make sound decisions.

-Continuous education empowers you to navigate the investment landscape confidently.
+Continuous education empowers you to navigate the investment landscape confidently, making informed decisions based on sound principles.

 4. Create a budget